 This will affect people who apply for ESA from April this year and who are subsequently placed in the Work Related Activity Group (WRAG).
 People who are currently receiving this support will not be affected.

 Responding to this, Paul Farmer, said:

 “We are extremely concerned that the Government is going to cut the out-of-work disability benefit Employment and Support Allowance (ESA) by £30 a week.

-“A recent report from the Work and Pensions Committee - which includes Conservative MPs - recommended postponing these planned cuts to the financial support available to people who cannot work because of illness or disability, but this hasn’t been taken on board.
+“A recent report from the Work and Pensions Committee (the link to this external content from UK Parliament has expired). - which includes Conservative MPs - recommended postponing these planned cuts to the financial support available to people who cannot work because of illness or disability, but this hasn’t been taken on board.
 Reducing someone’s support from about £5,000 to £3,500 a year will make their lives even more difficult and will do nothing to help them return to work.